 Most growers have semi’s or tandem trucks that are 10-20 years old.
 All trucks are in a safe condition.

-A CDL license is not required.
+A current automobile drivers license is required, but a CDL license is not required.
 Farmers and their employees can haul crops without a CDL in Minnesota and North Dakota.

 Depending on the weather, generally, you will drive for 12 hours per day, then have 12 hours off and continue until the harvest is complete.
 Commonly, harvest lasts anywhere from 10 days to 3 weeks to complete.